elias-sundqvist/cypher-anywhere/README.md

 packages and the demo bundle you can open `docs/index.html` locally or via GitHub Pages to experiment with Cypher queries against an in-memory JSON graph.
+Updates to the `master` branch are automatically deployed to GitHub Pages by the `Deploy Demo` workflow.

 ```bash
 npm run build